 How To Store Holiday Decor

 Bidding a fond farewell to the holidays is never fun, but packing up the festive gear doesn't have to be a total buzzkill.
-Here are our headache-free tips for safely storing your holiday decor.
+Here are a few headache-free tips for safely storing your holiday decor.

 Ornaments